LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

  * A root file is always required.
  * The root file must be saved to hdf5, json, or yaml protocols.
- * Individual Blueprint files that contain actual data must use the hdf5 protocol.
+ * Individual Blueprint files that contain actual data may use hdf5, json, or yaml protocols as long as the protocol matches the index's "protocol/name" value.
  * If fields supply a ``display_name`` string then that name will be used instead of the field name. (e.g. display_name: "menu1/menu2/fieldname")

 Mesh Blueprint Examples